-\\Comprise of balance held as CBB Treasury Bills.
+\ Comprise of CBB Treasury Bills and exempted exposure.

 Risk mitigation -collateral

 The amount and type of collateral depends on an assignment of the credit risk, credit rating and market conditions of the counterparty.
 The types of collateral mainly include cash collaterals for both funded and unfunded credit exposures, which is liquidated on maturity/expiry date.
 However, the impact on cash collateral will be nil with credit downgrade.